russodanielp/intro_cheminformatics/README.md

 9) Data science in chemistry
 Learning about web retrieval services and how to access chemistry databases via programmatic interfaces.
-# TODO: Need to finish.
+#TODO: Need to finish.

 10) Predictive modeling
-# TODO: Maybe write a notebook that can be run on any dataset?
+#TODO: Maybe write a notebook that can be run on any dataset?
 Not sure what needs to be done here just yet.

 11) Pharmacophores
 Generating pharmacophores using a ligand based approach for EGFR receptor

 12) Structural-based Drug Discovery
 The use of commercial cheminformatics tool-CASE Ultra
+#TODO: Also need to finish.